 Stuff the turkey

-Puerto Ricans sometimes stuff turkey with mofongo (fried plantains mashed with butter and garlic) and cover the turkey with plantain leaves, which I think is GENIUS!
+Puerto Ricans sometimes stuff turkey with mofongo (fried plantains mashed with butter, garlic and chicharrón) and cover the turkey with plantain leaves, which I think is GENIUS!
 I love the taste of plantain leaves (think pasteles, yum!) so I am sure this is a great idea.
-I will try this next year and I will report my findings, haha!
+I will try this soon and report my findings, haha!

 What to serve with pavochón?

 Side dishes are just as important as the main dish for the holidays!
-In Puerto Rico, pavo is served with arroz con gandules (yellow rice with pigeon peas), ensalada de papa (potato salad), pastelón (plantain lasagna), pasteles, tostones (fried plantains), maduros (fried sweet plantains), alcapurrias., the options are endless!
+In Puerto Rico, pavo is served with arroz con gandules (yellow rice with pigeon peas), ensalada de papa (potato salad), ensalada de coditos (macaroni salad), pastelón (plantain lasagna), pasteles, tostones (fried plantains), maduros (fried sweet plantains), the options are endless!

 What to do with leftover turkey?